Fragments (song)

-"Fragments" is a song by American singer Jack Johnson and was released on February 17, 2017.
+"Fragments" is a song by the American singer Jack Johnson, released on February 17, 2017.
 The song is featured in the short film "Smog of the Sea," and is also the tenth track on Jack's seventh studio album, All the Light Above It Too.

 Release

 The song was released on February 17, 2017, along with the release of the short film documentary, "Smog of the Sea."
-The song is featured in this film which features a one-week journey through the Sargasso Sea.
-Along with the release of the song, he announced his 2017 Tour, and plans to release a new album in the summer.
+The song is featured in this film which chronicles a one-week journey through the Sargasso Sea.
+Along with the song's release, Jack announced his 2017 Tour, and plans to release a new album in the summer.

 Composition

-Johnson says that he wrote the song about the pollution in the ocean, and that the "Smog of the Sea" documentary inspired him to write the song.
-The main meaning of this song, is to be cautious to our environment.
-The trip also inspired many other of his new songs from his album "All the Light Above it Too."
-Johnson had almost completely finished all of the songs by the end of the trip and was ready to put them into a record.
+Johnson says that he wrote the song about ocean pollution, and that the "Smog of the Sea" documentary inspired him to do so.
+The song's main message is to be mindful of our impact on the environment.
+The trip also inspired many other songs on his album "All the Light Above it Too."
+By the end of the trip, Johnson had almost completed all the songs and was ready to record them.